This trip generally involves an average of 4 – 5 hours slow but steady walk in a day. This rating is for less than 7 days walk below 3500 meters.

 After breakfast, we go walking through the Sacred Lumbini Garden where the Buddha was born converges on the Ashoka pillar, visit the Maya Devi Temple with its bas-relief sculpture depicting Maya Devi holding on with her right hand to a branch of pipal tree and giving birth to the infant Buddha who stand up on a lotus pedestal.
 Then we drive, 27km west of Lumbini; visit the important archaeological site, Tilaurkot, the ancient palace of King Suddodha (Siddhartha Gautam's father), where the Buddha spent his formative years as a Shakya Prince.
 Allow yourself for a moment to wander around and soak the atmosphere.
 There's a museum nearby, The Kapilvastu Museum; the pottery, jewelry and ornaments are gathered in-house.
 End up the remarkable tour in Tilaurkot by visiting the shrines, monasteries and stupa near the sacred garden.

-Then, in the afternoon you will be returning back to Kathmandu, check in to the hotel.
+Then, in the afternoon you will fly to Pokhara and later check in to the hotel.

 After breakfast, morning flight to Kathmandu and you will transfer to your hotel.
 After your refreshment you will be picked up from your hotel for Budhanilkhanta visit.